The Landlord's Playbook

 • Finding and keeping tenants

-• Making sure tenants pay rent by the 1st of each month
+• Making sure tenants pay rent by the 1st of each month by collecting their Proof of Payment

-• Helping them submit maintenance tickets
+• Helping tenants submit maintenance tickets

 • Maintaining your legal water and electricity connections on your property